Scottish republicanism: Republicanism within the independence movement

 Many people who advocate Scotland becoming a republic do so through their support for Scottish independence.
 This would entail Scotland becoming independent from the United Kingdom and instead of continuing the Union of the Crowns that predate the political union, a republic would be formed, with an elected Head of State assuming the role of the deposed monarch.

-Scotland's largest pro-independence party, the Scottish National Party, favours retaining the monarchy as a Commonwealth realm similar to the situation in other crown countries like Canada, Australia and New Zealand.
-However, the party has a number of prominent republican members, including Roseanna Cunningham and Tommy Sheppard.
+Scotland's largest pro-independence party, the Scottish National Party (SNP), favours retaining the monarchy as a Commonwealth realm similar to the situation in other crown countries like Canada, Australia and New Zealand.
+However, the party has a number of prominent republican members, including Roseanna Cunningham, Tommy Sheppard and Humza Yousaf, who served as First Minister from 2023 to 2024.

+The republican Scottish Green Party have held two ministerial positions in the Scottish Government since 2021, under the Bute House Agreement.
+Green co-leader and Minister for Zero Carbon Buildings, Active Travel and Tenants' Rights Patrick Harvie has been highly critical of the British monarchy, calling for the monarch to be replaced with a "democratically accountable head of state", as well as describing the Royal Family an "outdated, discredited and totally undemocratic institution".
+Harvie boycotted a service of thanksgiving for the Coronation of Charles III and Camilla in St Giles' Cathedral along with fellow Green co-leader and Minister for Green Skills, Circular Economy and Biodiversity Lorna Slater.
+Slater had previously spoken at a republican rally in May 2023 on Calton Hill with Maggie Chapman.

-The Scottish National Party proposes that in the event of independence, the presiding officer's post be replaced with that of chancellor of Scotland.
+The SNP proposes that in the event of independence, the presiding officer's post be replaced with that of chancellor of Scotland.
 In addition to presiding over the Scottish Parliament, the chancellor would possess additional constitutional powers during the absence of the monarch from Scotland; chiefly, the chancellor should act in a role similar to a governor-general in the other Commonwealth realms.

-Most of the others major political parties and organisations that advocate Scottish independence also advocate Scotland becoming an independent republic.
+Most of the other political parties and organisations which advocate Scottish independence also advocate Scotland becoming an independent republic.
 These include: